Neurofeedback therapy may help people with autism and ADHD.

 Proponents of the therapy say it has no know side effects, unlike most prescription drugs.
 Silverman points to studies suggesting the benefits of neurofeedback persist over time for children with ADHD, whereas the benefits of medication last only as long as the medications are taken.
 “We’re living in a pharmaceutical world where medication and drugs are quite frequently used, so it’s an alternative to the use of medication, or could be used in conjunction with it.”

 The downside: while some insurance companies cover neurofeedback, many still do not.
-The International Society for Neurofeedback and Research (ISNR) recently published a white paper outlining the medical evidence for neurofeedback as a treatment for ADHD, as well as a tool kit practitioners may find helpful in working with insurance companies.
+The International Society for Neurofeedback and Research (ISNR) published a white paper outlining the medical evidence for neurofeedback as a treatment for ADHD, as well as a tool kit practitioners may find helpful in working with insurance companies.

 If you’re interested in finding a practitioner, Silverman emphasizes finding one who’s highly experienced, as well as certified by a body such as the Biofeedback Certification Institute of America or is a member of the ISNR.
 Both are advocacy and membership organizations for practitioners.